 When most people get older, they have to rely more on others to help take care of themselves.
 That brings a greater chance someone will mistreat them or take advantage of them.
 That’s called elder abuse.

 Elder abuse is when someone harms or neglects a person age 60 or older.
 It can happen to anyone.
 It can come from a caregiver, a family member, or a neighbor.
 It can take place in the older person’s home, the home of a relative, or in an assisted living or nursing facility.

 Older people living with abuse may be afraid or embarrassed to talk about it.
 But if you keep your eyes open and know what to look for, you can help make sure your friends and loved ones stay safe.

 It can happen in different ways:

 Physical abuse is any action that causes injury or bodily harm.
-It can include hitting, shoving, kicking, or burning an older person, tying him to a bed or wheelchair, locking him in a room, or giving him drugs his doctor hasn’t prescribed.
+It can include hitting, shoving, kicking, or burning an older person, tying them to a bed or wheelchair, locking them in a room, or giving them drugs their doctor hasn’t prescribed.

 Often this kind of abuse shows up as visible injuries.
 But there may be other signals, including:

 - Sprained or broken bones

 - Injuries that happen over and over

 - The person doesn’t want to see a doctor about their wounds